roadsnail/Pi-ve/README.md

 * Timed On/Off periods for 7 days and up to 8 programmable periods per day (Time Slots) are available for boiler control of heating and hot water.

-* An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off or on).
+* An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off to on OR on to off).

-* Boost functions allow for a 30 minute, 60 minute or 90 minute 'heat on' function for heating and/or water.
+* A 'Boost' function allow for a 30 minute, 60 minute or 90 minute 'heat on' function for heating and/or water.
   * Hot water boost will switch on the HW relay for the selected period.
 30/60/90 minutes.
 'Cancel' will cancel the last boost period selected.
-  * Similarly, Heating boost will set the thermostat setting to the current temperature plus 1 deg C for the selected period and 'Cancel will cancel the last boost period.
+  * Similarly, Heating boost will set the thermostat setting to the current temperature plus 1 deg C for the selected period and 'Cancel' will cancel the last boost period.

 ---